Call Us Today - It's Free! Text Us

 • Remember that you do not have to consent to a search of your property under the Fourth Amendment.
 During your arrest, you may be subjected to a pat-down of your clothing to ensure you do not have a weapon.
 Be aware that stating that you do not consent to a search of your property does not guarantee that this search will not take place, but making your objections known before the search takes place can preserve your rights in later proceedings.

-Colorado Springs Criminal Defense Attorney – Practice Areas
+Colorado Criminal Defense Lawyer – Practice Areas

 We offer experienced representation of clients who are facing the following criminal charges: